 The History of AiM

-AiM is also a geographically and sector-diverse market, with companies operating in over 100 countries, representing 40 different sectors ranging from financial services firms to healthcare and technology companies.
+AiM is also a geographically and sector-diverse market, with companies operating in over 100 countries and representing 40 different sectors – ranging from financial services firms to healthcare and technology companies.

 Important factors in the success of AiM have been:

-- A regulatory approach that recognises the needs and capacities of growth companies; and
+- A regulatory approach that recognises the needs and capacities of growth companies

 AiM companies have access to a range of institutional investors, a vibrant cohort of retail investors and, thanks to London’s unique status, an unparalleled pool of international capital.

-The increasing scope, profile, size and maturity of AiM have confirmed the validity of the underlying premise upon which AiM is built: ambitious smaller and growing companies require markets that are specifically designed for their needs.
+The increasing scope, profile, size and maturity of AiM has confirmed the validity of the underlying premise upon which it is built – ambitious smaller and growing companies require markets that are specifically designed for their needs.